 Bachelor or Fine Arts AP Certified

 Hey RCTCM family!
-My name is Rebecca Freeman and I have been teaching art in Richmond County for 17 years.
-I first started teaching at Spirit Creek Middle, then spent quite some time at Pine Hill Middle and currently this is my second year at RCTCM.
+My name is Rebecca Freeman and I have been teaching art in Richmond County for 18 years.
+I first started teaching at Spirit Creek Middle, then spent quite some time at Pine Hill Middle and currently this will be my third year at RCTCM.
 I attended the University of Georgia and earned a Bachelor of Fine Arts.
-I started my educational career by way of substitute teaching then recieved my certification through the TAPP program.
-When I am not in the classroom, I enjoy spending time with friends and family, sewing, listening to music, riding my bike around the neighborhood and excercising at the park.
-I am a mother of two "grown" children and although I am still mom, I can now consider them two of my closest friends.
-Currently I am trying to learn Spanish which has been a bit of a challenge but I will not give up!
+I started my educational career by way of substitute teaching, then received my certificate through the TAPP program.
+When I am not in the classroom, I enjoy spending time with friends and family, sewing, listening to music, riding my bike around the neighborhood and exercising in the park.
+I am a mother of two "grown" children and, although I am still a mom, I can now consider them two of my closest friends.
+Currently, I am trying to learn Spanish, which has been a bit of a challenge, but I will not give up!
 I look forward to learning together with everyone this year!
 Stay Safe.